 After a fire has been extinguished, damage to your home and belongings continue.
 Many furniture and flooring materials are synthetic; when burned, they generate complex chemical reactions.
 After only a few days, those items go from cleanable to unsalvageable.

-ServiceMaster Elite Cleaning Services in New Orleans has restoration technicians that are experts at understanding the chemical combinations that can effectively clean and save your belongings, thus helping mitigate additional expenses.
+ServiceMaster Elite Cleaning Services has restoration technicians that are experts at understanding the chemical combinations that can effectively clean and save your belongings, thus helping mitigate additional expenses.
 We can even remove soot from at-risk items, such as:

 - Brass, aluminum, and chrome